 To use the pre-calculated benefits, the applicant would multiply the number of acres being mitigated by the total benefits per acre.
-For example, if the project is to provide ground cover, soil stabilization, and replanting for 1,000 acres, then 1,000 x $5,250 = $5,250,000 in project benefits.
-If the total project cost is less than or equal to the project benefits, then the project is determined to be cost-effective and no separate BCA is required.
+For example, if a soil stabilization project will provide ground cover, soil stabilization, and replanting for 1,000 acres; the pre-calculated benefits would be calculated by multiplying 1,000 (the number of acres included in the project) x $5,250 (pre-calculated benefit per acre) resulting in $5,250,000 in project benefits.
+If the total project cost is less than or equal to the calculated project benefits, then the project is determined to be cost-effective and no separate BCA is required.

-If the pre-calculated benefits are not enough to cover the activities that the applicant or subapplicant wishes to implement, the BCA Toolkit can be used to perform a BCA.
+If the pre-calculated benefits are not greater than the project costs, the BCA Toolkit can be used to perform a traditional BCA.

 FEMA is partnering with the U.S. Army Corps of Engineer’s Silver Jackets Team on flood mitigation post fire: http://silverjackets.nfrmp.us/